Kieran Buchanan

-Kieran Buchanan (born 26 January 1999) is a international rugby league footballer who plays as a er or for the York Knights in the Championship.
+Kieran Buchanan (born 26 January 1999) is a international rugby league footballer who plays as a er or for the York Knights in the Betfred Super League.

 He has previously played for Hull F.C. in the Super League and spent time on loan from Hull at Doncaster in League 1.

 Background

 Buchanan was born in Kingston upon Hull, East Riding of Yorkshire, England.
 He is of Scottish descent.

 Career

 Hull FC

 In 2019, he made his Super League début for Hull F.C. against the Catalans Dragons.

 Batley Bulldogs

 On 11 September 2020, it was announced that Buchanan would join the Batley Bulldogs for the 2021 season.

 York Knights

 On 12 November 2024, it was reported that he had signed for York in the RFL Championship on a two-year deal.

 On 7 June 2025, he played in York's 1895 Cup final victory over Featherstone.